rtealwitter/Elemental-Automata/server/README.md

 ## Running

 Launch server with `npm run start`.
 By default the application is available at <http://localhost:3001>.
 Alternately, to enable hot reloading of changes to the server, you can use `npm run watch`.
+In general, though, you should launch the client and server concurrently from the "top-level" package.

 ## Setup

-Run `npm install` to install the dependencies.
+You should install the dependencies from the "top-level" package as described in its README or via `npm install` in this directory.

 ## Development